 We shall spend ample time exploring Mihintale visiting the Vehha Sala (ancient hospital) and the Kantaka Ceitya.
 We also visit the Kaludiya Pokuna (Pond of Black Water), an artificial lake which supplied water to a monastery that stood here during the 10th or 11th centuries.
 Note: due to the precarious nature of the third staircase we will not be visiting the Aradhana Gala located on the summit of the hill.

-Around midday we return to the Ulagalla Resort for lunch and our second afternoon at leisure.
+Around midday we journey 22 kilometres south to the Ulagalla Resort, where the afternoon is at leisure to enjoy the facilities of this ecological retreat.
 (Overnight Ulagalla Resort, Anuradhapura) BLD

 Dambulla - 3 nights